-This can further be used to carry a separate, secure encrypted circuit so the staff can take orders and payments from seats or tablets anywhere throughout the entire building – indoors and out.
-As a postscript to this case history, one of Bath’s first ever Tweet-ups was held here.
-We had been commissioned to design the system so that around 50 people could be logged on to the WiFi at any one time and receive full signal.
-That evening over 200 attended, and all got happily on line.
+We succeeded – every room and floor is now covered by our Invisible Network.
+They even held Bath’s first ever ‘Tweet-up’ here.
+We had been commissioned to design the system so that around 50 people could be logged-on to the WiFi at any one time and receive full signal.
+That evening over 200 attended, and all happily got online.

-There is a very special pub in Bath.
-It’s an historic free house and home for live music on the edge of Bath city centre it is co-operatively owned by 536 of its customers, fans and workers since 2013.
+In Bath, there’s an historic free house with live music on the edge of city centre.
+Since 2013, it has been co-operatively owned by 536 of its customers, fans and workers.
 It remains, to date, the largest pub buyout project in Britain.

-For Invisible Network installing wide area WiFi presented a number of problems.
-For a start it’s a very old Georgian building with thick stone walls, and then there’s the size, it’s a large pub, with a garden out the back and a separate function room behind that again.
-There was also an existing WiFi system in place, but, as with so many other WiFi systems, this presented a considerable risk as it was really quite easy to accidentally browse beyond the WiFi system, even to the point of logging in to the accounts system and tills.
+Installing wide-area WiFi presented a number of problems.
+For a start, it’s a very old Georgian building with thick stone walls.
+Then there’s the size – it’s a large pub, with a garden and a separate function room behind that.
+There was also an existing WiFi system in place, but, as with so many other WiFi systems, this presented a considerable risk as it was quite easy to accidentally browse beyond the WiFi system, even to the point of logging in to the accounts system and tills.

-With the system we’ve installed security is guaranteed.
-All guests are now greeted with a friendly “what’s on” list of upcoming bands and the opportunity to join the mailing list, increasing take up from an average 15 a month to over 80 in the first three weeks!
-And with Invisible Network, the management is now able to capture an extraordinary amount of information about their clients for marketing purposes.
-This includes the obvious with names, addresses and contact details, but our system can also track whether customers have been before, how long they stay and what their preferences are, making targeted marketing very easy.
+Invisible Network was able to help.
+With the system we installed, security is guaranteed.
+All guests are now greeted with a friendly ‘what’s on’ list of upcoming bands, and the opportunity to join the mailing list, increasing take-up from an average 15 a month to over 80 in the first three weeks.
+Our system can also track whether customers have been before, how long they stay and what their preferences are, making targeted marketing very easy for the management team.

-We don’t really talk a lot about this, largely because it’s something we’ve been doing for many years for the love of it, not money.
-The good causes benefit and we run this free of charge.
-Nonetheless it’s the case that we were the first to provide access to WiFi on the site many years before it became publicly available.
-We still have fond memories of all the journalists making their way to our acoustic area to get a signal and file their reports.
+We don’t really talk a lot about this, largely because it’s something we’ve been doing for many years – for the love, not the money.
+In fact, we run this free of charge.
+Nonetheless, we are sharing this example because we were the first to provide access to WiFi on the site, many years before it became publicly available.
+(We still have fond memories of all the journalists making their way to our acoustic area to get a signal and file their reports.)

-We were also the first to come up with a complete ticketing and accreditation system able to produce passes on site, there and then.
-The system had bar coding and could even locate a missing band member, as well as control all the onsite catering, and this at a time when electronic systems of that type were unheard of at festivals or anywhere else… Believe us when we say that that all this was no mean feat, especially when you remember that this was in the days before handheld phones became the norm.
+We were also the first to come up with a complete ticketing and accreditation system, able to produce passes on site, there and then.
+The system had barcoding and could even locate a missing band member, as well as control all the onsite catering.
+This was at a time when electronic systems of that type were unheard of at festivals or anywhere else.
+Believe us when we say that that all this was no mean feat, especially when you remember that this was in the days before handheld phones became the norm.
 We were even making whole desktop computers run reliably outdoors in the muddy fields.
-Happy days!

-Why do we tell you all this?
-To let you know that we’ve been involved in Networking and WiFi for far longer than most, and that you can trust us to find exactly the right solution for ANY project you may be looking at, fixed or temporary, inside or out, big or small.
+Why tell you this?
+To let you know that we’ve been involved in Networking and WiFi for far longer than most, and that you can trust us to find exactly the right solution for any project you may be looking at, big or small.